grbot/deepvariant-scripts/README.md

 ## Workflow

 1) Set sample sheet.
 See `NA12878.samplesheet.small.tsv` (contains Fastq reads)
-2) Set parameters in `nextflow.config`
+2) Set parameters in `nextflow.config`.
+Important set samplesheet and output directory.
-3) Run: `nextflow run main.nf -w /cbio/projects/020/gerrit/work -profile ilifu -resume`
+3) Run: `nextflow run main.nf -w /cbio/projects/020/gerrit/work -profile ilifu -resume`.
+Change the working directory to where you have access.

 # Note
-A samplesheet with 5 1000 genomes have also been prepared (`1kg.samplesheet.tsv`)
+- A samplesheet with 5 1000 genomes have also been prepared (`1kg.samplesheet.tsv`)
+- Example output is in `/cbio/projects/031/gerrit/examples`